Where and when do the expeditions begin?

 Will I be able to take a shower?

-Yes!
-On rock climbing trips you may be able to take a shower and on backpacking trips you can choose to take “pioneer showers” which involve jumping in a stream, lake, or the ocean.
+On rock climbing trips you may be able to take a shower and on backpacking trips you can choose to take “pioneer showers” which involve bathing in a stream or lake.
 Your instructors will demonstrate bathing options when appropriate, and explain more about hygiene upon your arrival.

 What about privacy?

 Privacy takes a new meaning when you are sharing a tent with three other people.
-Although you will be in close quarters for most of the time efforts will be made to provide private areas for changing clothes, etc.
+Although you will be in close quarters for most of the time efforts will be made to provide privacy for changing clothes, etc.

 How do I go to the bathroom?

-On the climbing courses, nearly every campground will have a pit toilet with toilet paper for all your bathroom needs.
-On the backpacking courses, students will learn the sophisticated art of Leave No Trace pooping and staying clean and hygienic in the backcountry.
+On the climbing courses, nearly every campground will have a toilet with toilet paper for all your bathroom needs.
+On the backpacking courses, camp sites will have pit latrenes near by.
+Students will learn the sophisticated art of Leave No Trace pooping and staying clean and hygienic in the backcountry.

 Will I be able to keep in touch with family and friends?